MicrosoftDocs/Advertising-docs/Advertising/bingads-13/reporting-service/productmatchcountreportcolumn.md

 ## <a name="remarks"></a>Remarks
 ### <a name="requiredcolumns"></a>Required Columns
-The report must include the following columns.
-As a general rule, each report must include at least one non-impression share attribute column and at least one performance statistics column.
+The report must include the following columns at a minimum.
+As a general rule, each report must include at least one attribute column and at least one non-impression share performance statistics column.
 For more information, see [Report Attributes and Performance Statistics](../guides/report-attributes-performance-statistics.md).

 |Column|
 |----------|